tianyi-lab/Reflection_Tuning/README.md

 - The code for recycling the data from the existing instruction-tuning dataset.

 ## News
+- [2023/10] We released the V2 model and pushed models to the Alpaca Eval leaderboard.
 - [2023/10] We released codes for this project.

 ## Contents